-Sandwich boards would continue to not be allowed outside of the Downtown.
+Sandwich board signs would continue to not be allowed outside of the Downtown, and sandwich board signs made of plastic would remain "discouraged" in the Downtown (B-5).

-OPTION 2: Modify the Sign Code to allow Sandwich Board Signs outside of the Downtown.
+OPTION 2: Modify the Sign Code to allow Sandwich Board Signs outside of the Downtown, and to prohibit Sandwich Board Signs made of plastic in the Downtown.

 Modify the sign code to allow sandwich board signs in all Business zoning districts (B-1, B-2, B-3, & B-4), as well as continuing to allow them in the Downtown (B-5) zoning district.
 Sign permits will not be required for sandwich board signs in the B-1, B-2, B-3, & B-4 zoning districts.
-See attached proposed Chapter 30 Text Amendments dated 8-26-14.